architect/arc.codes/src/views/docs/en/get-started/project-manifest.md

 └── app.arc
 ```

-> All folders are **OPTIONAL**.
-Architect ignores any additional folders.
-All source paths can be reconfigured to suit unique project needs.
+> All folders are **optional**.
+Architect ignores any additional folders, and all source paths can be reconfigured to suit unique project needs.

 ---